411 jobs lost by abrupt closure of 90-year-old Kroger bakery

-COLUMBUS, Ohio (AP) — Hundreds of workers are trying to figure out their next step after the abrupt closure of a Kroger bakery in Ohio eliminated 411 jobs.
+COLUMBUS, Ohio (AP) — Hundreds of workers are trying to figure out their next steps after the abrupt closure of a Kroger bakery in Ohio eliminated 411 jobs.

 The Cincinnati-based company announced the closure of the 90-year-old bakery in Columbus on Feb.
 11. Kroger cited the “outdated layout and age” of the plant’s equipment.